strimzi/proposals/063-pdb-generation-environment-variable.md

 ## Rationale

-- **Flexibility:** Some users operate in environments with strict policies that prevent the creation of PDBs.
-Providing an option to disable PDB generation caters to these scenarios.
-- **Consistency:** This approach is consistent with existing features, such as the Network Policy Generation Environment Variable.
+- **Operational Constraints:** In environments where the creation of Pod Disruption Budgets (PDBs) is not permitted, users face significant challenges in deploying Strimzi effectively.
+This limitation can hinder the adoption and utility of Strimzi in such environments.

+- **Configuration Flexibility:** Users require the flexibility to configure their Strimzi deployments in accordance with their specific operational policies and constraints.
+A rigid approach that mandates the creation of PDBs may not be compatible with all operational environments.

+- **Consistency with Existing Features:** Implementing this feature as an environment variable aligns with the existing approach used for Network Policy Generation in Strimzi.
+This consistency simplifies the understanding and adoption of the feature by existing users.

-- **Simplicity:** A global setting avoids the complexity of configuring this setting for each custom resource.
+- **Simplicity and Ease of Use:** Offering a global setting to disable PDB generation avoids the complexity and repetitive configuration that would be required if this setting was to be managed at the individual custom resource level.

 ## Current Implementation

 The Strimzi operator automatically creates PDBs to ensure high availability and minimize disruptions.
 However, this feature does not accommodate environments where PDB creation is restricted.

-## Motivation

-- **Operational Constraints:** In environments where PDB creation is not permitted, users are unable to deploy Strimzi effectively.
-- **Configuration Flexibility:** Users need the ability to configure their Strimzi deployments to align with their specific operational policies and constraints.

 ## Proposal Details